One of my goals is to read 17 personal finance books in 2017.

 While much of this book is pretty basic, especially if you’ve read anything else by the Ramsey team, it did have one section I truly appreciated.
 It encourages you to list your personal values.
 This helps you reign in your spending and align it with your highest goals.
 Doing this exercise was eye-opening.

 Financially Chic by Fiona Ferris.
-I love Fiona’s books and blog, and I enjoyed this read too.
+I love Fiona’s other books and her blog, and I enjoyed this read too.
 In it, Fiona shares how she is making her financial dream, that of living in a small town in the country (of her native New Zealand – who wouldn’t want that?!) come true.

 She shares how to combine frugality with “chic” living, appreciating the small, affordable indulgences, all while cultivating gratitude and a healthy attitude around finances.